elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/dd-wrt-internals.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/dd-wrt-internals.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/dd-wrt-internals.png" alt="dd wrt internals Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="499" height="628" class="alignnone size-full wp-image-8241" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-You will notice the vlans don&#8217;t match but those are just representations.
+You will notice the vlans don't match but those are just representations.
 From the above article:

-> Within the switch entity there are defined two VLANs &#8211; vlan0 and vlan1, [**vlan1** and **vlan2**].
+> Within the switch entity there are defined two VLANs - vlan0 and vlan1, [**vlan1** and **vlan2**].
 Vlan0, [**Vlan1**] is the one on which all of the numbered (1-4) RJ45 sockets on the back belong to.
 Vlan1, [**Vlan2**] is the one on which the WAN socket resides.

 And here is more information regarding the wireless device:

 > The wireless device is on a separate interface called eth1.
 This interface, which is not part of the switch, is available to routing logic just as eth0 and the vlans are.
-However, DD-WRT by default does not use routing logic per se to move traffic between vlan0, [**vlan1**] and eth1; rather, it employs a bridge device &#8211; who&#8217;s interface is called br0 &#8211; that logically combines vlan0, [**vlan1**] and eth1 into a single interface.
+However, DD-WRT by default does not use routing logic per se to move traffic between vlan0, [**vlan1**] and eth1; rather, it employs a bridge device - who's interface is called br0 - that logically combines vlan0, [**vlan1**] and eth1 into a single interface.

 There is actually a good community <a href="http://www.dd-wrt.com/phpBB2/viewtopic.php?p=431294#431294" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.dd-wrt.com/phpBB2/viewtopic.php?p=431294#431294']);">post</a> on simplifying the above article, here are the important excerpts:

-> *   The switch&#8217;s ports are divided into port 0-3 (physical LAN ports are numbered differently) for the local LAN and Port 4 for the WAN
+> *   The switch's ports are divided into port 0-3 (physical LAN ports are numbered differently) for the local LAN and Port 4 for the WAN
 > *   To separate the WAN traffic from the LAN traffic, the switch is divided into virtual LANs called VLANs.
 VLAN0 is LAN traffic (ports 0-3) and VLAN1 is WAN traffic (port 4).
 > *   The connection between the switch (port 5) and the router (eth0) is called a trunk.
 A trunk is a connection that allows multiple VLAN traffic to pass through.
 In order for the trunk to identify which VLAN the data belongs to, the data frame is tagged with the VLAN number.
 > *   Traffic between the two VLANs is controlled by the router using iptables and ip route commands